elizabethvenner/CV/README.md

 #### Analysis

-During my work both as an HR Officer and administrative worker for Knight Frank, I often had the opportunity to use my analytical skills to transform data into my meaningful reports for senior members of staff.
+[Skills](##skills)During my work both as an HR Officer and administrative worker for Knight Frank, I often had the opportunity to use my analytical skills to transform data into my meaningful reports for senior members of staff.

 My methodical mind means that while at Maker's, I am adept at de-bugging and following the flow of information to find exactly where the problem lies.